 - There are several implementations of secure enclaves out there, each with different SDKs, and varying threat models.
 It is unclear if a single approach will prevail or if the variety in application requirements will allow for multiple secure enclave implementations to coexist.
 Some clouds only support specific implementations, but unless a unifying secure enclave framework emerges or unless all clouds add support for multiple secure enclave implementations, application developers may need to implement multiple versions of their application for each cloud, which seems like an unlikely solution.

-As enterprises migrate from on-premise to cloud environments, there is a need for additional confidentiality guarantees.
-Many industries/ use-cases can benefit from the adoption of secure enclaves:
+As enterprises migrate from on-premises to cloud environments, there is a need for additional confidentiality guarantees.
+Many industries/use-cases can benefit from the adoption of secure enclaves:

 - Financial Services